cogneon/lernos-for-you/lernOS mi Guide - en/lernOS-mi-Guide-en.md

 * **Team (lernos ni, "We will learn"):** use it as a tool for communication and collaboration on team level
 * **Organization (lernos ni, "We will learn"):** use it as an agile management system for your whole organization

-This guide describe the implementation of lernOS on the personal level.
+This guide describes the implementation of lernOS on the personal level.
 The basic elements of lernOS are:

 * **Objectives & Key Results:** what you try to reach and how you measure success
 * **Activities:** tasks and **roles** you have, **projects** you run